Academic Coaching

 I Understand Students Who Learn Differently

-I’ve spent over two and a half decades teaching in classrooms, groups and 1:1, and I’ve worked with students who learn differently—including those with ADHD, ADD, and dyslexia.
+I’ve spent over two and a half decades teaching in classrooms, groups and private sessions, and I’ve worked with students who learn differently—including those with ADHD, ADD, and dyslexia.
 I know the frustration of watching a capable teen get labeled as “lazy” or “unmotivated,” when really, they just need the right support and strategies.

 My approach combines executive function coaching, academic skill-building, and confidence-building so your teen can: